Persistent homology of collider observations: when (w)hole matters: Framework for analysis

+After the detector level reconstruction step, we require some basic kinematic cuts on the events before we prepare point cloud data from the ensemble of events.
 From a purely data science perspective guided by collider physics, we extract ($\eta$, $\phi$, $p_T$, $m_{inv}$) from the event files stored in \texttt{LHCO} format as coordinates to represent the entire data as a point cloud.
-Since these four variables span very different ranges of values, we normalize each of these four variables to lie in the [0,1] range.
-It is to be noted here that we are representing the complete ensemble of events along with the constituent particles that have been reconstructed after fast detector-level simulation.
-However, the computational cost grows very fast with the size of the point cloud data.
-Thus, we divide the ensemble into bins containing 300 events each.
+Since these four variables span very different ranges of values, we normalize each of these four variables to lie in the [-1,1] range.
+It is to be noted here that we are representing the complete ensemble of events along with all the constituent particles that have been reconstructed after fast detector-level simulation.
+The number of events is normalized to the integrated luminosity times the effective cross-section of the process under consideration.
+We choose 100 fb$^{-1}$ of integrated luminosity all through the study.

 For analysis of the persistent homology of these simulated event bins, we use \texttt{giotto-tda v0.6.0} \citep{giotto-tda}, a high-performance topological machine learning toolbox in \texttt{Python}.
-We use Vietoris-Rips complex algorithm described previously to build the simplicial complexes and filtration from the data points represented by normalized ($\eta$, $\phi$, $p_T$, $m_{inv}$) coordinates.
-This results in \textit{birth}-\textit{death} chart or persistent diagrams for each bin.
-We determine the average \textit{persistent diagram}, average persistent entropy and average Betti areas for up to third homology dimension.
+The traditional Rips complex described in section \ref{sec:ph} forms a lot more simplices for a given filtration parameter $r$ compared to the Alpha complex.
+Alpha complex is a Rips complex constructed from the finite cells of a Delaunay triangulation.
+Thus, we choose the latter in order to reduce the computational cost.
+This corresponds to \texttt{WeakAlphaPersistence} module in \texttt{giotto-tda} package.